-A site visit may sound straightforward but it’s an important part of the construction process.
-While works are underway, dedicated personnel will visit the site to assess progress and determine which works have been completed, which are on-going, and which have yet to commence.
+Construction site visits may sound straightforward, but it’s an important part of the construction process.
+While works are underway, dedicated personnel will visit the site to assess progress and determine which works have been completed, which are ongoing, and which have yet to commence.

-This ensures that the project is running to the agreed schedule and that interim targets are being hit.
-If necessary, variations orders can be discussed and implemented following a site visit.
-Whilst the vast majority of potential issues will have been dealt with contractually and at pre-start meetings, there can sometimes be surprises during the construction process itself.
+Whilst the vast majority of potential issues will have been dealt with contractually, and at pre-start meetings, there can sometimes be surprises during the construction process itself.

 Throughout the course of the project, various valuations may need to be undertaken.
 An interim valuation assesses the level of works completed and can lead to interim payment resolution.
 Carried out by a quantity surveyor, interim valuations are usually scheduled within your original contract, although they can also be arranged on an ad hoc basis.

 As most contractors will be relying on interim payments as their main or only source of income while works are underway, it’s vital that an interim valuation and site visits are carried out at appropriate intervals.

 - Shows how much of the overall project has been completed

 - Highlights any potential variation orders that are expected